 Test cricket is a great game to lose yourself in, with bets giving you potential entertainment for days on end.
 Due to the long nature of the game, shocks are less likely as teams have time to recover from a momentary lapse or freak occurrence (although that’s not to say they never happen).
 From a betting point of view this is helpful.

 On the other hand, your money can be tied up for long time with test cricket betting.
 Rain is always a threat too, with nailed on results sometimes finishing as a draw as play gets suspended.
 Conditions can change throughout the match, potentially throwing any solid pre-match research out the window.
 Instances like the follow-on can also hurt certain bets.
 For example, if you backed a player to score over 100 runs in a test but their team only bats once then you’re left short changed.

 One-Day Internationals (ODIs)

 Starting out in 1971, 50 over matches were created when England and Australia’s test match was declared a washout.
-The two sides played a one-off limited over match and the format stuck.
+The 2 sides played a one-off limited over match and the format stuck.

 Unlike test Cricket, there is a World Cup to decide the strongest nation.
-10 countries take part in a month long tournament that occurs every four years.
+10 countries take part in a month long tournament that occurs every 4 years.
 Here are the previous winners:

 This format encourages increased aggression from batsman and bowlers alike – great for betting on boundaries and wickets.
 It gives punters more excitement and a quicker turnaround on their bets.
 The required-run-rate stat makes winner bets easy to track and gauge.